Treating burn injury

 The Severity of Burn Injuries

-• Third-Degree Burns – Are also known as “full-thickness burn.”
+• Third-degree burns – Are also known as “full-thickness burns.”
 These burns destroy nerve endings and, as a result, are not painful.

-• Fourth-Degree Burns – These are the most serious and life-threatening burns.
-Fourth-degree burns damage the skin, muscles, and bone.
+• Fourth-degree Burns – These are the most serious and life-threatening burns.
+Fourth-degree burns damage the skin, muscles, and bones.

 Treatment for Burn Injuries